Chris Hacker: Craftsman Truck Series

-On June 1, 2021, Hacker announced on Twitter that he would run his first truck race with Cram Racing Enterprises at Nashville Superspeedway on June 18.
+On June 1, 2021, Hacker announced on Twitter that he would run his first Truck Series race with Cram Racing Enterprises at Nashville Superspeedway on June 18.
 However, two days later, he would announce that he and Cram Racing Enterprises had parted ways due to "unforeseen circumstances."
 Hacker made his debut in the Camping World Truck Series on August 20, 2021, at World Wide Technology at Gateway in the Toyota 200.
 He drove the No. 34 truck for Reaume Brothers Racing.
 Hacker started 31st before ultimately finishing 27th, 23 laps down.
 On September 7, 2021, it was announced that Hacker would drive two races for Niece Motorsports, Las Vegas, and Martinsville.

 Hacker remained with Reaume for the 2022 season.
 On July 21, 2022, it was announced that Hacker would drive for On Point Motorsports in the TSport 200 at Lucas Oil Indianapolis Raceway Park, with sponsorship coming from TJ's Team Foundation.

 Hacker returned to On Point Motorsports in 2023, and will run four races with sponsorship from Morgan & Morgan.
 On August 17, NASCAR suspended Hacker indefinitely for violating Section 4.4.
 D. of the NASCAR Rule Book, stating actions detrimental to stock car racing - particularly on being charged with or convicted of significant criminal violations.
 Hacker was arrested on August 15 and charged with DWI.